-What does sustainable travel really mean?
-What practical steps can I take to travel more sustainably, to reduce the negative impacts from my trip and increase the positive ones?
-What does sustainable travel look like in action?
+What does sustainable travel really mean in action?
+What practical steps can I take to travel more sustainably, to reduce the negative impacts from my trip and maximize the positive impacts?
+Any how can sustainable travel actually enhance and improve my travel experiences?

-We’ll answer all of those sustainable travel questions on this page, plus share our best articles the topic so you can learn more about key issues, practical tips on traveling with purpose, what to avoid, and how to begin — or continue — on your journey to travel more sustainability.
+We’ll answer all of those questions about sustainable on this page, plus share our best articles the topic so you can learn more about key issues, practical tips on traveling with purpose, what to avoid, and how to begin — or continue further — on your journey to travel more sustainability.

 This is not only important for the health of our planet, but it’s also crucial for the well-being of the people and communities we visit and love around the world.
 It’s a path to deeper connections to nature, local people and culture, and ourselves.
 We find that traveling with an awareness for sustainability often results in even better and meaningful travel experiences.

 Our travel decisions and actions really do make a difference.

 What is sustainable travel?

-There are a lot of definitions of sustainable travel out there, but we try to keep it simple: respect for the local environment, for local socio-economy, and for local culture.
-This respect translates into a greater awareness and caring of the impact of our decisions and actions – good and bad – as travelers (and companies).
+There are a lot of definitions of sustainable travel out there, but we try to keep it simple: traveling with respect for the local environment, for local socio-economy, and for local people and culture.
+This respect translates into a greater awareness and caring of the impact of our decisions and actions – good and bad – as travelers.

 In practical terms, sustainable travel translates into travel and experiences that: